 For example, if the deceased has enough assets to cover their outstanding debts — such as a home, properties, or vehicles, these must be liquidated for the creditors to get paid.
 Then after all debts are settled, the beneficiaries would get their portion.

 But it is not always that simple.
 Each category of debt is handled in a different way; community property estates and accounts with co-signers or co-applicants are handled on a case by case basis and may be quite the headache for the executor of the estate.
 However, student loans are immediately relieved in a case of death.

 Considering that 70% of Americans have at least one credit card, it looks like the American debt problem is going nowhere anytime soon.
 For those worried about burdening their families after they pass, the best thing to do is to create a will.

-A will is a concrete legal document where an individual will list out what beneficiaries get what percentage or parts of their estate.
+A will is a concrete legal document and an important part of retirement planning where an individual will list out what beneficiaries get what percentage or parts of their estate.
 If this is not completed at the time of death, the state will write one and divide the assets based on state law – which is very different by state.
 It is important to understand the state rules to ensure that your final wishes are carried out.